jimmitchell/Tinylytics-for-Micro.blog/README.md

 ## Need Help?

 If you have questions or find a bug in the plug-in itself, connect with me on [Micro.blog](https://micro.blog/jimmitchell) or go old-school and shoot me an [email](mailto:hello@jimmitchell.org).
 For Tinylytics platform support, contact [@vincent](https://micro.blog/vincent) on Micro.blog, or email him at [hello@tinylytics.app](mailto:hello@tinylytics.app).

-## Support Continued Development

-If you find this plug-in is worth supporting financially, you can make a donation on my [Ko-fi](https://ko-fi.com/jimmitchellmedia) page.
-If you decide to, thank you very much in advance for your support.